Step 1

 Process

-Impacts (positive and negative) on stakeholders are assessed through the consideration of stakeholder opinions and expectations collected through interviews of purposively selected external stakeholders and online surveys for internal stakeholders.
-The obtained stakeholder data is analyzed into scores for material issues based on criteria of severity and likelihood of impacts on GPSC and stakeholders.
+Impacts (positive and negative) on stakeholders are assessed through the consideration of stakeholder opinions and expectations collected through interview of purposively selected external stakeholders and online surveys for internal stakeholders.
+The obtained stakeholder data is analyzed into scores for material issues based on criteria of severity and likelihood of impacts on GPSC and stakeholders in both positives and negatives (according to double materiality principle).
 Material issues then categorized into two groups using a rating scale based on their severity: 1) key material issues, which are issues with high and very high impact ratings, and 2) fundamental material issues, which are issues given low and medium ratings.
 The latter are issues that GPSC is legally mandated to manage.

 Guidelines